ubbushaik8-rgb/ResumeForge/README.md

 ## ⭐ Support

-If you found this project useful, consider giving it a star on GitHub.
+If you found this project useful, consider giving it a star on GitHub.giving it a star on GitHub.